 In our lab we use CAD/CAM technology to create the frame of the prosthetic replacements.

-Contact us, we are glad to help you!
+We are glad to help you.

 The mould will be scanned with a 3D scanner.
 This machine is able to use laser or white light.
 Both types can be found in our lab.
 Scanners use the reflection of the light to create the objects’ solid 3D shape.
 Commercial 3D scanners have accuracy between 5 and 20 μm.
 It is also very important to mention the angle between these two cameras.
 Reducing the angle, deep cavities can be created, or the mould taken by the dentist can be made.